 The following is an interview with Leah McNaughton Lederman regarding the recent release of her short story collection, A Novel of Shorts: The Woman No One Sees.
 In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with McNaughton Lederman about the inspiration behind the collection, her creative process in bringing the various stories to life, the impact that A Novel of Shorts may have with readers, and more!

 “Over fifteen years, Supernatural has shown it is far more than your average genre show about handsome dudes who fight monsters.”

-The following is an interview with Jon Sprunk regarding the release of his new fantasy novel, Sun and Serpent.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Sprunk about the inspiration behind the novel (which serves as part four within The Book of the Black Earth series), his creative process in bringing the story to life, what readers can anticipate from this latest installment in the series, and more!
+The following is an interview with Jeff Parsons regarding the horror novel, The Captivating Flames of Madness.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Parsons about the inspiration behind the story, hisreative process in bringing the story to life, the impact that the story may have with readers, and more!

 Freedom and the search for truth are the underlying themes in this sequel to Margaret Atwood’s book, The Handmaid’s Tale, and the show on Hulu.
 A driving force in many people’s lives and aspirations, this story takes us deep into what it means personally for three women whose lives intertwine in unsuspecting ways.